 - Make sure you are on top of your academic work.
 If necessary, meet with your teachers for additional help.

 - Save your best work in academic courses and the arts for your academic portfolio (all year).

 - Learn what you need for high school graduation and start to think about the remainder of high school courses

 - Most four year colleges require 4 years of English; 4 years of math; 3 years of science; 2-3 years of social studies, and 2-3 years of foreign languages and electives.

 - You will receive information in a general meeting about course selection.
 When selecting junior year courses, be sure to continue to challenge yourself academically but realistically.

-- Attend the Sophomore Seminar program and and explore career options via Naviance.
+- Sophomore Seminar happens in health class-explore career options via Naviance.

 - Look into summer jobs or apply for special academic or enrichment programs.